amandineameye/DocMorrisApp/README.md

 #### Why We Chose Turborepo

 - **Simplicity and Flexibility:** Turborepo offers a lightweight, flexible approach that aligns well with JavaScript/TypeScript projects, especially those using React or React Native.
-- **Zero-config build pipelines:** You can define tasks (build, lint, test) per package using existing package.json scripts, and Turbo handles caching, parallel execution, and dependency ordering automatically.
-- **Remote Caching:** With Vercel’s remote caching, teams can share build artifacts across environments, drastically reducing CI/CD times.
+- **Independent app builds with automatic dependency ordering:** Each app defines its own build, lint, and test tasks via package.json scripts.
+Turborepo enables running them independently, while ensuring shared packages (like ui or features) are built first based on dependencies.
-- **Tooling Agnostic:** Unlike Nx, Turborepo doesn’t impose opinionated plugins or CLI wrappers.
-You can use native tools like Metro, Jest, ESLint, and TypeScript directly.
+- **Tooling Agnostic:** Turborepo doesn’t impose opinionated plugins or wrappers, making it ideal for teams with custom Metro, Jest, or TypeScript setups.
+You can use your tools directly, without the extra complexity Nx sometimes adds.
-- **Ideal for custom React Native setups:** For teams using custom configurations or non-standard workflows, Turborepo avoids the complexity and learning curve that Nx sometimes introduces.

 #### What Are Workspaces

+- Workspaces are the building blocks of a monorepo.
+Each one can be treated like its own package and used in other workspaces — just like installing a dependency from npm.
 - Turborepo relies on native workspace protocols from npm, yarn, or pnpm.
 - Each package (like features/prescriptions, ui/, or apps/docmorris) is listed as a workspace in the root-level package.json
-- Turborepo uses a turbo.json file to orchestrate tasks and manage caching across these workspaces.

 Each workspace (app or package) should have its own **package.json** to define:

-- Its name, dependencies, and scripts.
+- Its name, dependencies, exports, and scripts.
-- This lets Turborepo treat it as a modular unit with independent lifecycle hooks.
+- This allows Turborepo to run, build, and test each app on its own.

 **`package.json`**